BEEF LIVER BALLS

 It is cheap and convenient for all countries just follow the aafco standard, so no one challenges it.
 Also noting that the massive amount of dog food exported from America, it ensures their monopoly.
 Plus it ensures the market dominance of the major corporations who currently sell billions of dollars of grain the world over.

 1 There should be a minimum level of quality meat required so dogs get sufficient bioavailable protein (and essential amino acids) and enzymes.
 The current aafco tables mean makers just have to reach a numerical value for ten essential amino acids from ANY SOURCE no matter how inappropriate for a carnivore domestic dog.
 No matter what they cant actually use much of them, so if a company just meets the bare minimum or sometimes double the minimum but from a plant source, the dog will be very deficient in these critical nutrients.

 2 Dog food does not have to have any PERCENTAGES of ingredients shown on the pack or marketing material.
 Ingredients are lust listed in order of the highest amount first.

 3 More transparency would mean that the type of meat (not just the word "meat" and the quality of the meat. should be regulated.
-By-product is often used to mean very low quality meat.
-Some companies OS have been caught out using the term 'meat By-products' to include: feet, beaks, hooves, failed organs, blood, feathers and even rats and road-kill.
-BECAUE there was no explicit law against it.
+The by-product is often used to mean very low-quality meat.
+Some companies OS have been caught out using the term 'meat By-products' to include: feet, beaks, hooves, failed organs, blood, feathers, and even rats and road-kill.
+BECAUSE there was no explicit law against it.

 4 The trick of GRAIN MEAL versus raw meat weights.